top of page

 I got a letter from the IRS about an incorrect 1099 I filed.
 What has hapened?

 You filed a 1099 with data that doesn’t match IRS records.
-So, the IRS sent you a CP2100 or CP2100A notice that tells you that one or more 1099s you submitted have a missing or incorrect Taxpayer Identification Number, name or both.
+So, the IRS sent you a notice CP2100 or CP2100A that tells you that one or more 1099s you submitted have a missing or incorrect Taxpayer Identification Number, name or both.

-The notices also tell you that you may be required to backup withhold tax payments.
+These notices also tell you that you may be required to backup withhold tax payments.
 Future payments may be subject to backup withholding, currently 24%, if the person for whom you filed the 1099 does not give you their TIN in the required manner or the IRS tells you the person gave you an incorrect TIN and didn’t certify their TIN as required.

 The letters will also advise you that you are responsible for any amount you fail to backup withhold and the penalties that may apply.